jhale/fenicsx-iris-cluster/README.md

 Wait for the build to finish.
 The output of the build will be stored in build.log as well as outputted to the screen.

-When you want to run FEniCS you must reserve resources on the cluster and then setup your environment using:
+When you want to run FEniCS you must reserve resources on the cluster using ``srun`` and then setup your environment using:
 ```
 #!shell
 $$ source env-fenics.sh